-Tendon ruptures are uncommon but may cause severe initial pain and lead to permanent disability if untreated.
+Tendon disorders are common and lead to significant disability, pain, healthcare cost, and lost productivity.
+Tendon ruptures may cause severe initial pain and lead to permanent disability if untreated.
 Management may be surgical or non-surgical depending on the site and severity of the rupture and the clinical features and disability caused by the rupture.

 Patients aged over 60 years are more prone to tendon damage and therefore tendon rupture.
 Younger people can also be at increased risk associated with sporting activities.

 Tendon damage (including rupture) has been reported rarely in patients receiving quinolones (eg, ciprofloxacin, ofloxacin, levofloxacin).
 Tendon rupture may occur within 48 hours of starting treatment but has also been reported several months after stopping a quinolone.
 The risk of tendon damage is increased by the concomitant use of corticosteroids.
 Quinolones are therefore contra-indicated in patients with a history of tendon disorders related to quinolone use.
 If tendonitis is suspected, the quinolone should be discontinued immediately.